numediart/MBROLA/README.md

 # Welcome to MBROLA project

-##### This fork contains Microsoft Visual C++ solution and project you need for build on Windows.
+#### This fork contains Microsoft Visual C++ solution and project you need for build on Windows.
 You need MSVC 6.0 or later for build mbrola.dll.
 Both legacy MSVC 6.0 project files and MSVC 2015+ solution is included here.
-If you only need precompiled binary, just download one from [Releases](https://github.com/thiekus/MBROLA/releases).
+If you only need precompiled binary, just take from [Releases](https://github.com/thiekus/MBROLA/releases).

 __Table of contents__